MicrosoftDocs/azure-dev-docs/articles/javascript/end-to-end/contoso-real-estate-service-management.md

 Azure Developer CLI uses bicep files to allow you to define the infrastructure as code.
 Bicep is a domain-specific language (DSL) that is used to define Azure resources.

-1. If you are new to Azure Developer CLI and bicep, use the [Azure Developer CLI quickstart](/azure/developer/azure-developer-cli/azd-templates?tabs=nodejs).
-This quickstart uses fewer resources and a smaller code base so it is a great first step to learning about Azure Developer CLI.
+1. If you're new to Azure Developer CLI and bicep, use the [Azure Developer CLI quickstart](/azure/developer/azure-developer-cli/azd-templates?tabs=nodejs).
+This quickstart uses fewer resources and a smaller code base so it's a great first step to learning about Azure Developer CLI.
 1. Once you complete the quickstart, you can review the bicep files for the Contoso Real Estate project.

     * [`./.azure.yml`](https://github.com/Azure-Samples/contoso-real-estate/blob/main/azure.yaml): this contains the postprovision hook to restore the database.
 It also includes the individual applications and their build and deployment configuration.